Rejuvenate Your Teeth with Medford Restorative Dentistry

 Treating tooth decay as early as possible is always our goal, but we understand that many patients feel frustrated when their natural smile features dark, noticeable fillings.
 That’s why we’ve chosen to offer a tooth-colored, aesthetically pleasing alternative that provides the same great results for your oral health!
 Tooth-colored fillings are crafted from composite resin, a strong and flexible material that can be blended and shaded to provide a precise match to your enamel.
 In addition to cosmetic value, composite resin forms a direct bond with the tooth surface, strengthening the remaining shape and deterring future breaks.
 Your new fillings can last for 10 years or even longer with regular checkups and personal oral hygiene practices!

-At Island Daily Dental Care, we have the experience and know-how to rebuild even highly damaged and incomplete smiles.
+At The Smilist Medford, we have the experience and know-how to rebuild even highly damaged and incomplete smiles.
 If you’re suffering from extensive tooth loss, talk to our doctors about the possibility of having a new full or partial denture created.
 These prosthetics are modern, customized, and very comfortable.
 Better yet, they can be either removable (allowing for easy cleaning and storage) or affixed to dental implants for greater permanence and stability.

 When many patients hear the words “root canal therapy,” they feel like running for the hills – but this procedure isn’t anywhere near as scary as its unfair reputation!
 In fact, it can be a saving grace for cases of advanced dental infection that would otherwise result in a natural tooth requiring extraction.
 These infections are typically highly painful, and people incorrectly associate that discomfort with root canal therapy itself, which will actually solve the problem and provide fast, effective relief.